 Make Music Winter is presented by The NAMM Foundation and produced by Make Music New York.

-A evening march with hand bells through the East Village, from Tompkins Square Park to the Two Boots Pizza.
-An annual favorite great for kids!
+A evening march with hand bells through the East Village, from Astor Place Plaza to the Two Boots Pizza.
+An annual favorite that is great for kids!